-User Actions Acceptable Acceptable at certain Acceptable for nominated Unacceptab Unacceptab le and Users shall not visit Internet Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 Х sites, make, post, download, upload, data Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х transfer, communicate or pass on, material, remarks, Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 Х proposals or comments that contain criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х or relate to: pornography х promotion of any kind of discrimination х threatening behaviour, including promotion of physical violence or mental harm Х any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute x Using school system ns to run a private business х lications, websites or other mechanisms that bypass the feguards employed by the school Х Infringing copyrigh t Х

-Revealing or publicising confidential or proprietary information (e.g. financial / personal information, databases, computer / network access codes and passwords) х

-Creating or propagating computer viruses or other harmful files х
+User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet Child sexual abuse images -The making, production or distribution of indecent images of children.
+Contrary to The Protection of Children Act 1978 Х sites, make, post, download, upload, data Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х transfer, communicate or pass on, material, remarks, Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 Х proposals or comments that contain criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х or relate to: pornography х promotion of any kind of discrimination х х threatening behaviour, including promotion of physical violence or mental harm Х any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute х Using school systen ns to run a private business х lications, websites or other mechanisms that bypass the feguards employed by the school Х Infringing copyright х ising confidential or proprietary information (e.g. information, databases, computer / network access ds) х Creating or propaga ating computer viruses or other harmful files Х

 Unfair usage (downloading / uploading large files that hinders others in their use of the internet) Х

 On-line gaming (educational) Х

-On-line gaming (non educational) Х
+On-line gaming (non educational) х

-On-line gambling Х
+On-line gambling х

 On-line shopping / commerce Х

 File sharing Х Х

 Use of social media Х

 Use of messaging apps Х

 Use of video broadcasting e.g. You Tube Х

-Lowbrook Child Protection Policy 2016 details how the school IT system is monitored and filtered.
+Lowbrook Child Protection Policy 2021 details how the school IT system is monitored and filtered.
 It also contains a list of content that is automatically blocked.